9de/Tiktok-username-Checker/README.md

 **TikTok Checker You can check if the name is available, unavailable or banned.
 This is my first Python project**

 # 🚫 Errors
 The project carries a lot of programming errors due to my lack of programming experience.
-If you have enough experience in Python to use it, please contact me via Twitter
+If you have enough experience in Python to use it, please contact me via
 [Twitter](https://twitter.com/DVHS)

 # ✨ Features